 Ever wonder what goes through the mind of a female cheater?
 What caused them to stray, hurt their husband and break up their family.
 I hope my experience helps you better understand why women cheat.

-I am a 40-something woman near the end of my divorce, and I am the one who was unfaithful.
+I am a 40-something woman near the end of my divorce, and I am the one who cheated on her husband.

 I have always hated the idea of cheaters.
 Sleazy, lying scumbags who were only out for themselves.
 Selfish egocentrics who were mostly men, with the exception of the soap opera vixen type.
 Certainly not a clean cut suburban mom like me.

 As I have come to experience firsthand, sometimes there is more than meets the eye when it comes to infidelity.